Deliver Incident Information Faster with the Zendesk Alerts Packaged Workflow

 To give you an idea how packaged workflows can make your life easier, I’m going to take you through our xMatters Zendesk Alerts Packaged Workflow.
 Don’t worry, you don’t need to be a Zendesk user to get the gist of what packaged workflows can do for your sanity.
 As you’ll see, the beauty of packaged workflows is that they give you a template you can review and build on so you’re not starting at zero.
 You get useful baseline functionality that’s flexible and extensible.

-With packaged workflows and Flow Designer, you can automate the incident response process, which reduces your time to resolution and gets you back to your real job.
+With packaged workflows and Flow Designer, you can automate and orchestrate key resolution processes, which reduces your time to resolution and gets you back to your real job.
 Flow Designer includes a canvas, where you drag and arrange the elements of your workflows, and a pallet of tools including integrations, event triggers, and responses.

 Zendesk Alerts packaged workflow: Setting the stage